What is the Traditional Healers Fellowship?

 I will not use the

 knife, not even of sufferers from the stone, but will withdraw in

 Whatever houses I

 may visit, I will come for the benefit of the sick, remaining free

-What I may see
+What I may see or

-regard to the life of men, which on no account one
+treatment in regard to the life of men, which on no account one

 must spread abroad, I will keep to myself, holding such things

 If I fulfil this

-oath and do not violate it, may it be granted to me to enjoy life and art,
+oath and do not violate it, may it be granted to me to enjoy life

-transgress it and swear falsely, may the opposite of
+come; if I transgress it and swear falsely, may the opposite of

 It is likely that this

 it forswears surgery, something that was generally practiced by the

 physicians of that time but was shunned by the Traditional Healers of

 Aesclepios' time some 700 or so years earlier.
-Whatever the case may have been, this oath contains both
+Whatever the case may have

-sincerely engaged in the service of man, by
+still apply today to all those sincerely engaged in the service of man, by

 the treatment of their diseases and is certainly valid for today's

 The Traditional Healers Charter fulfils the

 same role as that ancient oath and covenant for today's Traditional

 Return to the Top.